bensobkowiak/VanML/BEAST_practical.md

 <br>

+### Further resources:

+BEAST is very well documented with numerous basic and advanced tutorials.
+The excellent ['Taming the BEAST'](https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/) workshop has many different walkthoughs and tutorials to guide you through all aspects of runnnig BEAST.

-BEAST2 contains many other packages and analysis types that you can explore.
+In addition, BEAST2 contains many other packages and analysis types that you can explore.
 Again the Taming the BEAST workshop is a great resource to learn more, including this [tutorial on skyline plots.](https://taming-the-beast.org/tutorials/Skyline-plots/)